-When should I use basic search instead of advanced search?
+When should I use a basic search instead of an advanced search?

-Basic search can be used when only simple search terms are sufficient and you do not need to specify metafields to search on.
+A basic search can be used when only simple search terms are sufficient and you do not need to specify meta fields to search on.
 Basic search also allows you to use search modifiers such as OR & AND.